-Many businesses do some kind of forecast, due to its importance to the benefits it provides.
-However, most business also complains about the accuracy of their forecasting process and want to how they can improve forecasting accuracy?
+Many businesses do some forecast due to its importance to the benefits it provides.
+However, the most business also complains about the accuracy of their forecasting process and want to know how they can improve forecasting accuracy.

 There are two common methods of forecasting: qualitative and quantitative.
 When historical data is unavailable, the qualitative method comes in handy.
 This method usually consists of Delphi techniques, reviewing sales force estimates, market research, expert judgment and panel consensus.
 This method is not very reliable or accurate.
 So if you are looking for consistent accuracy, quantitative should be your method of choice.
 Quantitative forecasting is not only reliable and accurate but also enables customer satisfaction and keeps vendors happy without having to deal with rush orders.
 The quantitative technique plays with the previously available data and shows a pattern in trend analysis.
 The common quantitative methods used are Moving Average Range and Exponential Smoothing.

 Importance of Forecasting Accuracy:

-Research shows that Business Analysts utilize supply chain software with forecasting tools to predict demand in order to always have supplies on hand.
-When the demand is underestimated it means the company does not have enough stock to satisfy all of its customers.
-In such cases, loyal customers may decide to wait until the product is back on market, but new customers who need the product immediately will turn to your competitors.
-Companies often tend to make rush orders to suppliers to stop their customers from walking away, but this only worsens the situation for them, as they end up paying double the amount to the suppliers, which leads to a reduction in profit and net income.
+Research shows that Business Analysts utilize supply chain software with forecasting tools to predict demand to always have supplies on hand.
+When the demand is underestimated, it means the company does not have enough stock to satisfy all of its customers.
+In such cases, loyal customers may decide to wait until the product is back on the market, but new customers who need the product immediately will turn to your competitors.
+Companies often tend to rush orders to suppliers to stop their customers from walking away, but this only worsens the situation for them, as they end up paying double the amount to the suppliers, which leads to a reduction in profit and net income.